ypereirareis/ypereirareis.github.io/_posts/2017-04-25-vuejs-two-way-data-binding-state-management-vuex-strict-mode.markdown

 ### What are we doing here ?

-* We are not more cloning the object.
+* We are no more cloning the object.
 * We are using one way binding and explicitly updating object properties.

 {% highlight html %}